ircv3/ircv3-specifications/core/message-tags-3.3.md

 ### Size limit

-The size limit for message tags is increased to 512 to 4096 bytes, including the leading `@` and trailing space characters, leaving 4094 bytes for tags themselves.
+The size limit for message tags is increased from 512 to 4096 bytes, including the leading `@` and trailing space characters, leaving 4094 bytes for tags themselves.
 The size limit for the rest of the message is unchanged.